Colton Ford: Pornography and modeling

 In July 2002, Ford decided to leave the industry to refocus on his musical ambitions.
-He considered his foray into the adult film industry a fulfilled fantasy, asserting that it was nothing to be ashamed of and offered him both a larger audience and unique advantages.
+He asserted that his foray into the adult film industry was nothing to be ashamed of and offered him both a larger audience and unique advantages.
 "I felt that I had gotten everything out of the experience that I needed and that it was time to move on and shift gears," he recalled.
-He retained the pseudonym Colton Ford for his music releases, signaling his openness regarding his past pornography career.
+He retained the pseudonym Colton Ford for his music releases.
 Ford remained active in modeling years after his retirement; for instance, he was included in Joe Oppedisano's explicit photobook Uncensored (2008).
-Oppedisano picked Ford as one of the biggest inspirations for the book.
 In December 2010, Ford was featured on the cover of Attitude magazine's Sex Issue, one of eleven prominent male porn stars to pose for it.

-In 2021, at 58 years of age, Ford launched an OnlyFans page, which served as an outlet for exclusive erotic content, such as daily vlogs and explicit edits of his music videos.
-In November 2023, he participated in an OnlyFans video with adult film star Dallas Steele, titled Dallas Steele and Colton Ford: Two Porn Legends Together.
-The video was also made available on the RawFuckClub website, marking Ford's first credited pornographic appearance in two decades.
-In 2024, he closed his OnlyFans page, finding its demanding content creation too much for his age and priorities.
+In 2021, at 58 years of age, Ford launched an OnlyFans page.
+He closed his account three years later, finding content creation too demanding for his age and priorities.